xuzhen/dockbarx-lxqt-plugin/README.md

 sudo apt install dockbarx-lxqt-plugin
 ```

+For Arch Linux users, this plugin can be installed from the [AUR](https://aur.archlinux.org/packages/dockbarx-lxqt-plugin)

 ## Build dependencies
  * LXQt panel
  * for LXQt panel 1.x: Qt5 (>= 5.6.0), with its X11 extras